torvalds/linux/Documentation/core-api/swiotlb.rst

 DMA and swiotlb
 ===============

-swiotlb is a memory buffer allocator used by the Linux kernel DMA layer.
+swiotlb is a memory buffer allocator used by the GNU/Linux kernel DMA layer.
 It is typically used when a device doing DMA can't directly access the target memory buffer because of hardware limitations or other requirements.
 In such a case, the DMA layer calls swiotlb to allocate a temporary memory buffer that conforms